Chapter 2

 The Alternate

-Dr. Boulder leans back, her chair creaking softly.
+Dr. Boulder leans back; her chair creaks under her weight

 “So, Adam, catch me up.
 How have you been sleeping lately?”